3lessar/Collectd-mod-routeros-in-LuCi/README.md

 opkg install collectd-mod-routeros
 ```

-3-Login in LuCi and make sure in "Collectd Settings" in Statistic menu, "Directory for sub-configurations" submenu is enabled with this path:
+3-Login LuCi and make sure in "Collectd Settings" from Statistic menu, "Directory for sub-configurations" submenu is enabled with this path:

 ```
 /etc/collectd/conf.d/*.conf